 In any event, we’ll only use your information for the purpose or purposes it was collected for (or else for closely related purposes):

-We use personal data to communicate with people, to promote Outdoor CIC and to help with fundraising.
-This includes keeping you up to date with our news, events and fundraising information.
+We use personal data to communicate with people, to promote events and to help with fundraising.
+This includes keeping you up to date with news, events and fundraising information.

 We use personal data for administrative purposes.
 This includes: